Jacob-CL/UnforeseenCreativity/Wifi-PT.md

 # Basics

+### General
+- Employing a Rogue AP or Evil-Twin Attack: - We would want our interface to support master mode with a management daemon like hostapd, hostapd-mana, hostapd-wpe, airbase-ng, and others.
+- Backhaul and Mesh or Mesh-Type system exploitation: - We would want to make sure our interface supports ad-hoc and mesh modes accordingly.
+For this kind of exploitation we are normally sufficient with monitor mode and packet injection, but the extra capabilities can allow us to perform node impersonation among others.

 ### Required tooling must haves
 - IEEE 802.11ac or IEEE 802.11ax support
 - Supports at least monitor mode and packet injection

 ### WEP (Wired Equivalent Privacy)
 - The original WiFi security protocol, WEP, provides basic encryption but is now considered outdated and insecure due to vulnerabilities that make it easy to breach.